casbin/caddy-authz/README.md

 ```
 http://localhost:80 {
-    authz "path/to/casbin.conf"
+    authz "/folder/to/caddy_binary/authz_model.conf" /folder/to/caddy_binary/authz_policy.csv"
     ...
 }
 ```

-The ``authz`` directive specifies the path to Casbin config file, the name of which is usually ``casbin.conf``.
-For how to write the ``casbin.conf``, please refer to: https://github.com/casbin/casbin#get-started
+The ``authz`` directive specifies the path to Casbin model file (.conf) and Casbin policy file (.csv).
+The Casbin model file describes access control models like ACL, RBAC, ABAC, etc. The Casbin policy file describes the authorization policy rules.
+For how to write these files, please refer to: https://github.com/casbin/casbin#get-started

-Note: To use Casbin, you also need a model file which describes your access control model, and a policy file which describes your authorization policies (if you store policy into a file, Another option is DB).

 ## A working example